janetlndavis/github-workflow-activity/activity.md

 ## Your sandbox

 Troubles with Git?
-This repository is your sandbox for trying new things.
+The repository you created today is your safe place for trying new things.
 Let me know if you have a scenario you want help figuring out.

 ## Copyright and Licensing